ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 TSC Is Spreading Petals

-Two TSC students engaged in TSC Is Spreading Petals initiative
+Two TSC students creating new flower arrangements for the non-profit TSC Is Spreading Petals

 The mission of TSC Is Spreading Petals is simple: spread joy, beauty, and hope while providing job training to MyCIL’s Transitional Skills Center students.
 They organize the donated flowers, rearranging them anew, and then deliver them to the elderly and critically ill.